-Massage is the scientific manipulation of the body soft tissues.
-It is a procedure that involves kneading, rubbing, pressing, stroking, and manipulating soft tissues and muscles with the use of fingers, hands, knees, feet, or elbows.
-The popularity of massages among everyone, including women over 50 years is gradually increasing due to its several research-backed benefits of improving physical health and emotional well beings.
+Massage is the scientific manipulation of the body soft tissues that involves kneading and manipulating soft tissues and muscles with the use of fingers, hands, knees, feet, or elbows.
+The popularity of massage for women over 50 has increased due to its numerous health benefits.

 Here are 8 science-backed health benefits of massage for women over 50:

-If you are over 50 years and really want to manage your low-back pain, then you must find a way to engage in massage therapy.
-A study has shown that 8 of every 10 American women experience back pains the moment they are over 50.
-Other than drugs and pills, massage is now being recommended by surgeons and physicians to their patients as a natural means to relieve low-back pain and generally improve back pain symptoms.
-Another study conducted by the National Institutes of Health (NIH) in 2011 showed that massage is very effective in reducing low back pain as well as decreasing related depression and anxiety.
+A study has shown that 8 of every 10 American women experience back pain after the age of 50.
+Massage is now being recommended by surgeons and physicians to their patients as a natural means to help relieve back pain symptoms.
+It’s also effective in decreasing related depression and anxiety.

-According to part of a study published by the Yale Prevention Research Center in 2006, it was shown that massage can effectively treat severe back pain in 401 patients by improving back function.
-It boosts blood flow, blocks pain receptors in the muscle tissues, and then signals the brain to calm down the body.
-Having a weekly or bi-weekly massage can help to decrease back stiffness.
+Massage boosts blood flow, blocks pain receptors in the muscle tissues, and then signals the brain to calm down the body.
+Having a weekly massage can significantly decrease back stiffness.

-Our joints, connective tissues, and muscles pay a heavy toll whenever the stress level rises.
-Coupled with our stressful daily activities, we tend to get some serious aches and pain that require attention.
-According to a survey conducted by the Centers for Disease Control and Prevention between 2010 and 2012 shows that about 22.7% of American adults were annually diagnosed with different forms of arthritis, including rheumatoid arthritis.
+Stress can take a heavy toll on our joints, connective tissues, and muscles.
+Coupled with daily physical activities, this can turn into severe aches and pains.
+In 2010 and 2012 the Centers for Disease Control and Prevention announced that 22.7% of American adults were annually diagnosed with different forms of arthritis, including rheumatoid arthritis.

-A study published by the NIH in 2015 has linked massage to be very helpful in reducing pains and stiffness plus improving the overall function of the joints.
-In another research published by the NIH in 2012 shows that Swedish massage, in particular, can considerably alleviate pain caused by osteoarthritis of the knee.
-In another study published in the Journal of Complementary Therapies in Clinical Practice in 2012, it was shown that massage can give encouraging results in treating rheumatoid arthritis.
-It effectively lowers pain in patients suffering from rheumatoid arthritis in their hand and arms.
-Generally, massage reduces stress hormones and boosts pain-killing hormones.
+In other research by Yale University, they found that Swedish massage, in particular, considerably alleviates knee pain caused by osteoarthritis.
+In another study published in the Journal of Complementary Therapies in Clinical Practice in 2012, it was shown that massage showed encouraging results in treating rheumatoid arthritis.
+It effectively lowered pain in patients suffering from rheumatoid arthritis in their hands and arms.

 3. Increases Range of Motion